-Pinar Zubaroglu is a four-year doctoral student (ABD) and an adjunct faculty at Fordham University Graduate School of Social Service in New York.
-She is originally from Turkey.
-She studied social work at Hacettepe University School of Social Work in Ankara, Turkey, and worked in a state hospital after graduation.
+Pinar Zubaroglu is a doctoral candidate and adjunct faculty member at Fordham University Graduate School of Social Service.
+Originally from Turkey, she studied social work at Hacettepe University School of Social Work in Ankara, and served as a case manager in a state hospital after graduation.
 Her experience there made her want to learn how policies are designed and how they can be changed.
 With a scholarship from the Turkish Ministry of Education, she continued her education in the United States.

-Since she started her doctoral program at Fordham, Pinar taught social work research methods and statistics and policy II courses.
-She has been working as research assistant at Fordham since 2012.
-For the past 4 years, she worked on different studies on the relocation process of Haitian people coming from Dominican Republic; labor force assessment of youth capacity for employment in Haiti and employers’ expectations; and evaluation of impact of an international social work teaching model on student’s self-efficacy.
-Starting in 2014, Pinar was part of a research team studying the impact of displacement of women in Haiti, and the effectiveness of relocation programs.
-Building on that research, in 2015, she was granted Generation Jobless award by International House and Ford Foundation to implement Job Training Connection Project addressing the youth unemployment in Haiti.
-Currently, Pinar is working on her dissertation, which focuses on the effect of US resettlement policies on women refugees.
+At Fordham, Ms. Zubaroglu has served as a research assistant and taught courses on social work research methods, statistics, and policy.
+She has studied the relocation process for Haitian people coming from the Dominican Republic, labor force assessment of youth capacity for employment in Haiti, and the impact of an international social work teaching model on student’s self-efficacy.
+Ms. Zubaroglu served as part of a research team studying the impact of displacement of women in Haiti, and the effectiveness of relocation programs.
+She received the Generation Jobless Award from International House and the Ford Foundation to implement a job training connection project addressing youth unemployment in Haiti.
+Her dissertation focuses on the effect of US resettlement policies on women refugees.
 Ms. Zubaroglu holds an MSW from the Columbia School of Social Work.